FOOTNOTES CHAPTER ONE

 On his arrival at Portland, William was engaged by a Mr Flynn or Egan (writing illegible) of Kout station, at a wage of 60 pounds for twelve months.
 Kout probably refers to Kout Narien, which is on the Glenelg River near Harrow and was originally taken up in 1840 as a 400,000 acre pastoral run.
 It was one of the largest of the early pastoral holdings in the colony at Port Phillip.

-There are quite a number of Bonds living in the Portland-Heywood district today; perhaps they are descendants of William, although there were at least two other families of Bonds living in Portland before 1857 according to the records of St Stephens C of E. There is no indication of any relationship to the family of interest to this story.
+There are quite a number of Bonds living in the Portland-Heywood district today; perhaps they are relatives of William and James?
+There were at least two other families of Bonds living in Portland before 1857 according to the records of St Stephens C of E. however there is no indication of any relationship to the family of interest to this story.

 I have been unable to find any further record relating to William, Elizabeth or his daughters in any Australian state, nor of any subsequent births to the couple.
 However there was a Mrs Bond and three of her children drowned in the wreck of the "Champion" near Cape Otway on the night of 24th August 1857.
 The "Champion" was a steamship that regularly made the run from Portland to Melbourne.
 It sank on a voyage to Melbourne with the loss of at least 32 lives after colliding with the 'Lady Bird', another steamship owned by the same company, which was traveling to Portland.
 Passengers were asleep in their cabins when the collision occurred and the ship sank in 5 minutes.
 I have been unable to locate the exact names of those who perished only the "Mrs Bond and three of her children", but given the absence of any further records relating to a death of Elizabeth or a marriage or death of any of her daughters Emma, Caroline and Mary, perhaps they were the unfortunate victims of this tragedy?